Environmental Studies

 Minor

 For more than 30 years, the Program in Environmental Studies (ENV), now based in the High Meadows Environmental Institute (HMEI), has aimed to equip Princeton students with the skills to address critical environmental challenges that they will face throughout their careers and in life.
 Our guiding ethos is grounded in the appreciation that environmental challenges — both present and future — cannot be solved by any one discipline alone, but require concerted, multidisciplinary and interdisciplinary efforts, spanning all four divisions of the university.
 To that end, the program is designed to attract students from all disciplinary backgrounds and with varied interests, and to allow them to tailor their learning while also ensuring that they are exposed to fundamental environmental questions and methods/approaches through a variety of complementary lenses.
-In that sense, the ENV certificate — and, if approved, the minor — is designed to complement majors and not overlap or compete with them: specifically, it aims to provide a much broader multidisciplinary lens than any individual department or even individual division could.
+In that sense, the ENV minor is designed to complement majors and not overlap or compete with them: specifically, it aims to provide a much broader multidisciplinary lens than any individual department or even individual division could.

 Goals for Student Learning